uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {panel end}

-The map that we use here, with circles and arrows, is actually a powerful idea from computer science called a [Finite State Automaton](glossary.html#Finite State Automaton), or FSA for short.
+The map that we use here, with circles and arrows, is actually a powerful idea from computer science called a Finite State Automaton, or {glossary-link term="finite state automaton" reference-text="FSA abbreviation"}FSA{glossary-link end} for short.
 Being comfortable with such structures is a useful skill for computer scientists.

 {panel type="jargon-buster" summary="Finite State Automaton"}

+{glossary-definition term="Finite State Automaton" definition="In formal languages, a simple "machine" that has states, and transitions from one state to another based on strings of input symbols."}
+The name
-The name [Finite State Automaton](glossary.htm#Finite State Automation) (FSA) might seem strange, but each word is quite simple.
+{glossary-link term="finite state automaton" reference-text="Formal languages"}finite state automaton{glossary-link end} (FSA) might seem strange, but each word is quite simple.
 "Finite" just means that there is a limited number of states (such as train stations) in the map.
 The "state" is just as another name for the train stations we were using.
 "Automaton" is an old word meaning a machine that acts on its own, following simple rules (such as the cuckoo in a cuckoo clock).

+{glossary-definition term="Finite State Machine" definition="Alternative name for a finite state automaton."}
+Sometimes an FSA is called a
+{glossary-link term="Finite State Machine" reference-text="Formal languages"}Finite State Machine{glossary-link end} (FSM),
-Sometimes an FSA is called a **Finite State Machine** (FSM), or even just a “state machine”.
+or even just a “state machine”.
 By the way, the plural of “Automaton” can be either “Automata” or "Automatons".
 People working with formal languages usually use Finite State *Automata*, but "FSAs" for short.
 {panel end}

 An FSA isn't all that useful for train maps, but the notation is used for many other purposes, from checking input to computer programs to controlling the behaviour of an interface.
 You may have come across it when you dial a telephone number and get a message saying "Press 1 for this … Press 2 for that … Press 3 to talk to a human operator."
-Your key presses are inputs to a [finite state automaton](glossary.htm#finite state automation) at the other end of the phone line.
+Your key presses are inputs to a finite state automaton at the other end of the phone line.
 The dialogue can be quite simple, or very complex.
 Sometimes you are taken round in circles because there is a peculiar loop in the finite-state automaton.
 If this occurs, it is an error in the design of the system — and it can be extremely frustrating for the caller!

 Another example is the remote control for an air conditioning unit.
 It might have half a dozen main buttons, and pressing them changes the mode of operation (e.g. heating, cooling, automatic).
 To get to the mode you want you have to press just the right sequence, and if you press one too many buttons, it's like getting to the train station you wanted but accidentally hopping on one more train.
 It might be a long journey back, and you may end up exploring all sorts of modes to get there!
-If there's a manual for the controller, it may well contain a diagram that looks like a [Finite State Automaton](glossary.htm#Finite State Automation).
+If there's a manual for the controller, it may well contain a diagram that looks like a Finite State Automaton.
 If there isn't a manual, you may find yourself wanting to draw a map, just as for the trains above, so that you can understand it better.

 {comment}

 ..
-TCB Don't really need his example
+TCB Don't really need this example
 ..
 Another example is when you get cash from a bank cash machine.
 The program in the machine’s computer leads you through a sequence of events.
 Inside the program all the possible sequences are kept as a finite-state automaton.
 Every key you press takes the automaton to another "station" on the map.
 Some of the "stations" have instructions for the computer on them, like “dispense $100 of cash” or “print a statement” or “eject the cash card”.

 {comment end}